 Characters from the video game series S.T.A.L.K.E.R.:

-- Experienced Protagonist: Even before and after his Identity Amnesia, he accumulated so much experience and knowledge of the Zone that he and the group that he had formed in his backstory could have attained the true secret of the Zone had it not been for a passcode that completely hindered their path and a rival faction (Scar's Clear Sky group) that successfully interfered with their efforts.
+- Experienced Protagonist: Even before and after his Identity Amnesia, he accumulated so much experience and knowledge of the Zone that he and the group that he had formed in his backstory could have attained the true secret of the Zone had it not been for a passcode that completely hindered their path and the C-Consciousness, Clear Sky and Scar successfully interfering with their efforts.

-- Rogue Protagonist: Strelok serves as the main antagonist in Clear Sky.
+- Rogue Protagonist: Serves as the main antagonist in Clear Sky.